theopenconversationkit/tock-docker/README.md

 ## Run images

-Several docker-compose files are available in the [Docker Hub](https://hub.docker.com/r/tock/).
+Several docker files are available in the [Docker Hub](https://hub.docker.com/r/tock/).

+This project contains the source to build and deploy the docker files, and also provides docker-compose files for the whole Tock stack.

 ### Run the NLP stack